Stackclash/5e-vault/5. Mechanics/Bestiary/Celestial/Couatl.md

   - Couatl
 ---
 # [[5.
 Mechanics\Bestiary\Celestial\Couatl.md|Couatl]]
 *Source: Monster Manual p.
-43. Available in the SRD.*
+43, Vecna: Eve of Ruin.
+Available in the SRD.*

 Couatls are benevolent serpentine beings of great intellect and insight.
 Their brilliantly colored wings and gentle manner speak to their celestial origins.